Open Cascade Technology: Workshop Organization Kit

-Workshop Organization Kit (WOK) is Open Cascade development environment, which has been designed to allow a large number of developers to work on a product getting advantage of common reference version shared over the local network.
+Workshop Organization Kit (WOK) is Open Cascade development environment, which has been designed to allow many developers to work on a product, exploiting one common reference version shared over a local area network (LAN).

 Until OCCT 7.0.0 release, substantial modifications in the source code were not possible without using WOK, since it is the only tool that provides support for CDL (CAS.CADE definition language), used for declaration of most of OCCT classes and also serving to define logical structure of OCCT libraries.
 WOK has been included in previous OCCT distributions; since OCCT version 6.4 it is made an independent tool.

 Within 7.0.0 release, all CDL files have been dropped from OCCT source code making WOK no longer necessary for OCCT development.

-Working with IFC Files
+Working with IFC files

-The Open CASCADE IFC Import SDK provides applications with the capability of reading BIM data from files in IFC format.
+The Open CASCADE IFC Import SDK provides applications with the capability of reading building information modeling (BIM) data from files in Industry Foundation Classes (IFC) format.

 It supports versions IFC2×3 and IFC4 that used by most modern applications.

-This allows visualization and manipulation of building geometries and CAD designs.
+This allows visualizing and manipulating building geometries and CAD designs.

-External tools are available to convert from Open CASCADE to IFC as well.
+External tools are available to convert from Open CASCADE to IFC also.

-CAD Programs based on Open Cascade Technology
+CAD programs based on Open Cascade Technology

 Several CAD programs rely on Open CASCADE Technology including: